From Amman to the Dead Sea via Petra and the Wadi Rum desert, visit the essential stops in this extraordinary kingdom

 Demand for accommodation in Wadi Musa (Petra) is high; this can create problems with hot water and plumbing.
 In general, the accommodation is more basic compared to the rest of Jordan.

-Single supplements are available for this trip but cannot be guaranteed at Wadi Rum.
-Please enquire at the time of booking for details and up-to-date prices.
+Single supplements are available for this trip but are not applicable at Wadi Rum.

 If you are looking for a higher standard of accommodation, you may be interested in our Kingdoms of Jordan Premium Adventure, which follows a similar itinerary and stays at premium accommodation.